darkrelics/eidolon-engine/README.md

 Objects and Inventory:

-- [ ] GET: Pick up an object.
+- [x] GET: Pick up an object (goes to right hand, then left hand if right is full).
-- [ ] DROP: Drop an object.
+- [x] DROP: Drop an object (from hands or inventory).
-- [ ] PUT: Put an object in a container.
+- [x] PUT: Put an object in a container (from hands or inventory).
-- [ ] TAKE: Take an object from a container.
+- [x] TAKE: Take an object from a container (goes to hands).
-- [ ] INVENTORY: Display the contents of your inventory.
+- [x] INVENTORY: Display the contents of your inventory and hands.
-- [ ] WEAR: Wear an object.
+- [x] WEAR: Wear an object.
-- [ ] REMOVE: Remove an object.
+- [x] REMOVE: Remove an object.
+- [x] SWITCH: Switch items between your left and right hands.
 - [ ] EXAMINE: Examine an object.
 - [ ] EAT: Eat an object.
 - [ ] DRINK: Drink an object.